 Are you part of an organisation that is acting, but want to find out what others are doing in this area?

 Are you a member of a Parish, Town or County council and want to be part of a group drawing together a constituency-wide plan that enables joined up thinking?

-If your answer is ‘yes!’ to any or all of these, then please join us at the Conference – it’s the first step of a process leading up to COP26 in Glasgow.
+If your answer is ‘yes!’ to any or all of these, then please join us – it’s the first step of a process leading up to COP26 in Glasgow.

 You can network, learn and be part of a transformative initiative that builds a real, grounded, structured outcome for our area.

 By Spring 2021, we aim to have created a Climate Action Plan for the Ludlow Constituency outlining how it is to get to Net Zero Carbon by 2030, including the scale of the activity and investment needed, along with a roadmap on how to achieve that.

 SHARE IDEAS ACROSS PARISH, TOWN & COUNTY COUNCILS

 … engaging all three layers of local governance to create a plan for the entire constituency.

 FIND WAYS TO REACH ZERO CARBON BY 2030